GeoscienceAustralia/dea-knowledge-hub/docs/_templates/external-product-v1.rst

    .. admonition:: External product
       :class: note

-      This data product is provided by an external party (it's not provided by DEA).
+      This dataset is developed by an external party, and is not a DEA product.

 {% if not is_latest_version %}
 {% endif %}